Table of Contents

 If you want to rent an apartment in a building, don't meet the landlord - talk to the tenants first.
 So goes the wisdom in knowing circles.
 The reason is simple: While the landlord/lady will paint a rosy picture, the tenants will share the real one.
 The inside view always comes from the insider, which holds at the corporate and workplace level.

-If you are a client who has shortlisted company Z for your next project, find out about their work ethics and professionalism by having an aside with their 'extended universe' (dealers, channel partners, and gig freelancers) where the real organizational character usually reveals itself first.
-The industry calls this 'insider opinion’… Employee Advocacy.
+If you are a client who has shortlisted a company for your next project, find out about their work ethics and professionalism by having an aside with their 'extended universe' (dealers, channel partners, and gig freelancers) where the real organizational character usually reveals itself first.
+The industry calls this 'insider opinion' employee advocacy.

 - More people (53%) trust an employee than (47%) a CEO.
-Even domain experts working for the company pull more trust (65%) than the owner does.
+Even domain experts working for the company pull more trust (65%) than the owner.

 - According to a Linkedin executive who had scanned over 50,000 posts on the site, employees tend to have 10X more followers than the company itself.

 - In a not dissimilar vein, SproutSocial finds in their studies that people are 16X more likely to check out a social post that has been shared by a friend (who works for brand A) than social content from brand A itself.

 - LinkedIn also found that even though only about 2% of employees re-share their organization's social content, they garner as much as 20% of the company's total engagement.